Belldandy: Abilities

 Belldandy is unflinchingly kind, patient, and warm, not only to Keiichi but to everyone, without exception.
 This, however, does not mean that she is to be taken lightly; Belldandy is licensed as a "goddess first-class, unlimited", and as such is depicted as being highly skilled.
 Her power is so great that she is required to wear a special earring on her left ear which constantly seals the full brunt of her magical strength.
 The only time at which she has ever revealed her true strength is during the "Lord of Terror" arc.
 At the end of this arc, Belldandy completely reconstructed their home from rubble, mentioning that doing so only took one ten-millionth of her power.

 Belldandy's capacities and talents are diverse, whether magical or worldly.
 Not only can she change the appearance of her clothing and levitate (and, by extension, fly), but she can also teleport through mirrors, speak to and understand animals, "see" people's emotions as auras, heal minor wounds by speeding metabolism, and "speak" to machines.
 Furthermore, she is a superb cook, and her singing skills are held to be the best in the heavens.
 She is also incapable of becoming inebriated on alcoholic drinks, but instead becomes so with soda.
 (One can is enough to send her in a drunken rampage—although given her personality, "rampage" takes an entirely different, but no less destructive, meaning).
 During the manga's publication, more of Belldandy's capabilities are discovered, but she probably has many more : Urd notes that Belldandy loves accumulating capabilities, but usually doesn't mention them herself.
-Among those seen in the manga, she has a Valkyrie diploma - as demonstrated when she neutralizes Thrym the Invincible in hand-to-hand combat - and she's a champion flying broom racer. the only thing she can't do is hurt others - provided Keichi isn't in harm's way, otherwise she will "deal" with anything and anyone standing in her way (see Thrym above for the most out of character example) whatever the cost on herself.
+Among those seen in the manga, she has a Valkyrie diploma - as demonstrated when she neutralizes Thrym the Invincible in hand-to-hand combat - and she's a champion flying broom racer.
+The only thing she can't do is lie (it is linked to her qualification as a goddess first class).
+She will go to great length to not hurt others provided Keichi isn't in harm's way, otherwise she will "deal" with anything and anyone standing in her way (see Thrym above for the most out of character example) whatever the cost on herself.